tenzan/sb2_elixir/README.md

 # Sb2Phoenix

+## Purpose

+ 1. To connect to an existing MySQL database
+ 2. Implement realtime updates, i.e. when I do CRUD operations on one browser it should reflect changes in realtime on another browser.

+## Problem

+ * The item #2 of the purpose above has not been yet solved.

-To start your Phoenix app:
+## To start your Phoenix app:

   1. Install dependencies with `mix deps.get`
   2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`